 Pharmacists completing this PGY-1 pharmacy residency will be able to provide proficient and confident direct patient care in multiple patient environments.

 This ASHP-accredited residency program is based at the University of Maryland Baltimore Washington Medical Center.
 The community hospital setting allows for a variety of clinical opportunities based on the resident's goals, interests, and experience.
 The residency partners with the University of Maryland School of Pharmacy to provide opportunities for didactic teaching and precepting pharmacy students.
-Required learning experiences in acute care, ambulatory care, and health system administration will be designed in order to meet the outcomes of the residency program and the individual needs and interests of the resident.
+An individualized schedule including required and elective learning experiences in acute care, ambulatory care, and health system administration will be designed in order to meet the outcomes of the residency program and the individual needs and interests of the resident.

 Residents will be accountable for promoting safe and effective drug usage and achieving optimal drug therapy outcomes as vital members of the health care team.
 They will exercise skill in educating other health care professionals, patients, and the community on drug therapy-related topics, and will possess skill in conducting pharmacy practice-related research.
 They will also demonstrate professional maturity by developing and following a personal philosophy of practice and exhibiting commitment to the profession.